Top 5 Mistakes You Should Avoid When Implementing Embeddings

 While not a substitute for proper dimension selection, regularization methods like L1 or L2 regularization can help mitigate the risks of overfitting.
 Specifically, L1 regularization tends to yield sparse embeddings, which may be desirable for certain applications, while L2 regularization generally results in dense embeddings.

-3. Don't Ignore the Importance of Preprocessing
+Mistake #3: Underestimating the Importance of Preprocessing

 As we continue our journey through the minefield of 5 common mistakes to avoid when implementing embeddings, we stumble upon the third mistake — overlooking the critical role of preprocessing.